 Tips

-- Variation: Add a touch of vanilla extract after cooking for added flavor depth.
+- Add a teaspoon of vanilla extract after cooling for extra aroma.

 Nutrition